aimeos/aimeos-docs/src/config/admin-jqadm/customer.md

 # name

-Class name of the used account favorite client implementation
+Class name of the used customer panel implementation

 ```
 admin/jqadm/customer/name =